Sheboygan County Court Records

 Types of Probate Records

-Records maintained in the probate division include petitions for formal and informal administration of estates, last wills and testaments, inventories, accountings, closing statements, guardianship petitions and annual reports, conservatorship filings, and civil commitment orders.
+The probate division keeps records of petitions for formal and informal estate administration, last wills and testaments, inventories, accountings, closing statements, guardianship petitions and annual reports, conservatorship filings, and civil commitment orders.
 Most probate case files are open to public inspection unless a court order restricts access.

 Searching and Requesting Probate Records

-Probate cases appear in WCCA under the “PR” case-type designation.
-To search, enter the decedent’s or ward’s name on the WCCA search page.
-For copies of specific documents — such as a will, letters testamentary, or a guardianship order — contact the Register in Probate at (920) 459-3096.
+Probate cases appear in WCCA under the PR case-type designation.
+To search, enter the decedent's or ward's name on the WCCA search page.
+For copies of specific documents — a will, letters testamentary, or a guardianship order — contact the Register in Probate at (920) 459-3096.
 Standard copy fees of $1.25 per page and $5 per certification apply.

-Filing fees for probate actions are established in the state fee schedule.
-The inventory filing fee is $164.50 (which includes filing fees plus surcharges).
+Filing fees for probate actions are set by the state fee schedule.
+The inventory filing fee is $164.50 (including filing fees plus surcharges).
 A name change petition through probate costs $10 in filing fees plus applicable surcharges.
 Guardianship and conservatorship forms are available through the Register in Probate office and through the Wisconsin Guardianship Support Center.
-The Register in Probate can assist with procedural questions but cannot provide legal advice regarding estate planning, the selection of personal representatives, or guardianship strategy.
+The Register in Probate can assist with procedural questions but cannot give legal advice about estate planning, personal representative selection, or guardianship strategy.

 Municipal Courts in Sheboygan County

 While probate and most case types are handled exclusively by the Circuit Court, Sheboygan County also has several municipal courts that process local ordinance violations and certain traffic forfeitures.
-These courts maintain their own records, and requests should be directed to the specific court:
+These courts maintain their own records, and requests should go directly to the relevant court:

 CourtAddressPhone